The original do-it-yourself travel guide to Europe SM

 A new system was started by the French in the mid-1980s and has taken hold in most of the countries of Europe.
 The French name is Telecarte, and goes by local names in other countries, e.g. Carta Telefonica in Italy, Telefonkarte in Germany, Telefonnich Jednotek in Czechia, Telefonkártya in Hungary, etc. These plastic cards are the size of credit cards and contain an electronic chip or magnetic strip which indicate the amount of credit you have.

 Cards are available for about $5 and $20.
 You buy the card at any telephone office or post office.
-They might also be available at tourist offices, tobacco shops, money exchange offices, and some other stores.
-Some cards carry advertising, and a few are gratis.
+They might also be available at tourist offices, news stands, tobacco shops, money exchange offices, and some other stores.
+Some cards carry advertising.

 To use the card, find one of the telephones which use them.
 Nowadays that is most phones.
 It's hard to find a coin phone anymore.
 Put your card in the slot.
 A display shows your available credit as you talk.
 You can use these phones to dial around the world.
 A big advantage of using telephone cards is that these phones are generally in excellent working order and are usually available while the coin/slug phones are tied up by a local teenager or are busted.